About This Product

 - Real People, Real Sex—Clinical Conversations for the Human Sexuality Classroom – each program in this eight-part series includes spontaneous, unrehearsed conversations with interviewees as they reflect on their personal experiences.

-- Institute of Art and Ideas: Cutting-Edge Debates and Talks from the World’s Leading Thinkers – from Europe’s leading forum for big ideas, boundary-pushing thinkers, and challenging debates comes this 35-part series offering unique access to the most brilliant minds working today in the fields of science, philosophy, politics, and art.
+- Institute of Art and Ideas: Cutting-Edge Debates and Talks from the World’s Leading Thinkers, Series 1 & 2 – from Europe’s leading forum for big ideas, boundary-pushing thinkers, and challenging debates comes 95 programs offering unique access to the most brilliant minds working today in the fields of science, philosophy, politics, and art.

 - More than 80 documentaries and lectures on LGBTQ issues, including Suited and Fall to Grace from HBO; How Gay Is Pakistan?; Sex Changes That Made History; and Cold Fear: Gay Life in Russia from BBC; and many others.